Online game: Browser games

 As the World Wide Web developed and browsers became more sophisticated, people started creating browser games that used a web browser as a client.
-Simple single player games were made that could be played using a web browser (most commonly made with web technologies like HTML, JavaScript, ASP, PHP and MySQL).
+Simple single-player games were made that could be played using a web browser (most commonly made with web technologies like HTML, JavaScript, ASP, PHP and MySQL).

 The development of web-based graphics technologies such as Flash and Java allowed browser games to become more complex.
 These games, also known by their related technology as "Flash games" or "Java games", became increasingly popular.
 Games ranged from simple concepts to large-scale games, some of which were later released on consoles.
 Many Java or Flash games were shared on various different websites, bringing them to wide audiences.
+The Flash Player was officially deprecated in 2017 and officially discontinued in 2020 for all users outside of mainland China, which resulted in many websites completely removing Flash games altogether.
 Browser-based pet games are popular among the younger generation of online gamers.
 These games range from gigantic games with millions of users, such as Neopets, to smaller and more community-based pet games.

-More recent browser-based games use web technologies like Ajax to make more complicated multiplayer interactions possible and WebGL to generate hardware-accelerated 3D graphics without the need for plugins.
+Some simpler browser games appeal to more casual game-playing demographic groups (notably older audiences).